marklogic/java-client-api/examples/src/main/resources/example/README.txt

 Before using the examples, perform the following actions:

-1. Install MarkLogic 8 for your chosen platform.
+1. Install the latest version of MarkLogic for your chosen platform.

 2. Edit Example.properties to specify the connection parameters for the REST API instance.